Daniel Hannan: The Conservative

 In September 2016, Hannan launched The Conservative, a periodical publication in print volume and in an online version published quarterly.
-In an editorial, he defined its philosophy as follows: "Conservatism is an instinct rather than an ideology.
-It is ironic, quizzical, cool-tempered, distrustful of grand theories.
-Conservatives understand that the things they cherish – property rights, parliamentary government, personal freedom, norms of courtesy – take a long time to build up, but can be quickly destroyed."
+In an editorial, he defined its philosophy as follows:

 After the European Parliament

-In September 2020, Hannan was named an advisor to the British Board of Trade.
-Later, in December of that year, it was announced he would be conferred a life peerage after a nomination by Prime Minister Boris Johnson.
+Between September 2020 and August 2024 Hannan was an advisor to the British Board of Trade.
+That December it was announced he would be made a life peer after a nomination by Prime Minister Boris Johnson.
 In the morning of Monday 25 January 2021 he was created Baron Hannan of Kingsclere, of Kingsclere in the County of Hampshire.

 Political positions

 Localism

 Hannan is an advocate of localism.
 He believes that local government independence is impossible without giving fiscal autonomy.
 To that end, he supports replacing Value Added Tax with a local sales tax, set by local councils.

 He was co-author, along with 27 Conservative MPs elected in 2005, of Direct Democracy: An Agenda for a New Model Party, which proposes the wholesale devolution of power and the direct election of decision-makers, and the replacement of the NHS with a private insurance system These ideas were developed further in a series of six pamphlets, The Localist Papers, serialised in The Daily Telegraph in 2007.